FAQ's IVF and ICSI

 Yes.
 Fertilized "surplus" eggs can be frozen and used later.
 The embryos can be thawed and used both if the woman was not pregnant in the first place or they can be used later for a second child.
-Frozen embryos may be stored for up to 5 years.
+Frozen embryos may be stored until the woman is 46 years old.

 What is ICSI?

 Micro insemination - also called ICSI (intracytoplasmic sperm injection) - is a form of IVF treatment used if the sperm quality is poor.
 The sperm is not itself able to fertilize the eggs.
 In ICSI a single sperm cell is sucked up into a very thin needle and injected directly into the egg.
 The procedure takes place in the laboratory in a special microscope with high magnification.

 Why do ICSI on half of the eggs ("½ ICSI)"?

 In some cases it is difficult to predict whether the sperm are able to fertilize the eggs.
 It may be, for example if the sperm count is moderate, and the sperm moves worse than normal, or if there are many sperm with abnormal appearance.